 How Bankruptcy Affects Your Credit

-How long this credit freeze lasts depends on the type of bankruptcy you file:
+How long a bankruptcy will impact your ability to get a credit card depends on the type of bankruptcy you file:

--- Chapter 7: With Chapter 7 bankruptcy, all your eligible assets are liquidated, and the cash is used to pay back your creditors.
+-- Chapter 7.
+With Chapter 7 bankruptcy, all of your eligible assets are liquidated, and the cash is used to pay back your creditors.
 This process usually takes four to six months, from initial filing to discharge, according to legal information site Nolo.

--- Chapter 13: If you opt for Chapter 13 bankruptcy, your assets are not liquidated.
+-- Chapter 13.
+If you opt for Chapter 13 bankruptcy, also known as a wage earner's plan, your assets are not liquidated.
 Rather, you repay your debt over a three- or five-year payment plan that's approved by the court.

 With bad credit and a bankruptcy on your record, you might think credit card issuers want nothing to do with you.
 In reality, it's quite the opposite.

-If you do decide to pursue an offer from a credit card company, it's important to look for a card without any unnecessary fees, such as an annual fee.
+If you do decide to pursue an offer from a credit card company, look for a card without any unnecessary fees, such as an annual fee.
 You should also aim to pay off the balance in full every month so you don't incur interest charges.

-Even though bankruptcy is a long-lasting negative mark on your credit report, there are steps you can take right away to start building your credit back up.
+Even though bankruptcy is a long-lasting negative mark on your credit report, there are steps you can take right away to start rebuilding your credit.
 But you will need patience along the way.
-"The road to bankruptcy is usually a long one, and unfortunately, so is the road to recovering a great credit score," says Andrea Clark, a personal financial planner and owner of The Table Financial Planning.
+"The road to bankruptcy is usually a long one, and unfortunately, so is the road to recovering a great credit score," says Andrea Clark, a certified financial planner and owner of The Table Financial Planning.
 According to Clark, the key to building good credit is time and new behaviors.

 As someone who has recently gone through bankruptcy, you might think that's a tall order.
 But taking the time to devise a budget -- and sticking to it -- will ensure your payment history shows you've changed your ways.
 Plus, you'll develop better money habits that will prepare you for the day you do take on a credit card.
 "Let your budget be a road map for success," says Clark, "assigning a job to every dollar before it is spent."

-You should also request copies of your credit reports and make sure you no longer have delinquent accounts that were part of the bankruptcy still being reported after discharge.
+You should also request copies of your credit reports and make sure they no longer list delinquent accounts that were part of the bankruptcy.
 This will needlessly drag down your credit score.
-Having the credit report errors corrected will instantly give your credit a boost.
-You can get a free copy of your credit report from each of the three bureaus once a year by visiting AnnualCreditReport.com.
+Having the credit report errors corrected will instantly boost your credit.
+You can get a free copy of your credit report from each of the three credit bureaus once a year by visiting AnnualCreditReport.com.

 Whether you can't get approved for the credit card you want right now or want to explore other credit-building tools, you have a few options at your disposal.

-Authorized user: A simple way to build credit without getting your own credit card is being added as an authorized user on someone else's card.
-This lets you reap the benefits of their spending activity and positive repayment history without taking on any credit card debt of your own.
-It's a much lower-risk alternative to asking a family member or friend to co-sign a loan or credit card for you.
+Authorized user.
+A simple way to build credit without getting your own credit card is being added as an authorized user on someone else's card.
+This lets you reap the benefits of their positive payment history without taking on any credit card debt of your own.
+It's a much lower-risk alternative than asking a family member or friend to co-sign a loan or credit card for you.

 Keep in mind that the primary cardholder is responsible for paying the balance, and you are simply authorized to make purchases, so this won't have as great of an impact as owning your own card.
 Even so, it can be a good start, especially if you have a thin credit file.
 Just be sure to verify that the card issuer reports authorized users to the credit bureaus.

 The minimum deposit on secured cards is usually about $200 to $500.
-Your credit line will be equal to or a percentage above that security deposit.
-Again, it's important to make sure that your activity is reported to the major credit bureaus so you get credit for making on-time payments.
-And be sure to compare fees -- some secured cards come with exorbitant fees that can eat up your deposit before you ever have the chance to make a purchase.
+Your credit line will be equal to or a percentage more than that security deposit.
+Again, make sure that your activity is reported to the credit bureaus so you get credit for making on-time payments.
+And compare fees -- some secured cards come with exorbitant fees that can eat up your deposit before you ever have the chance to make a purchase.

-Credit builder loan: A somewhat newer financial product, credit builder loans are designed specifically for borrowers with poor or no credit who want to build their credit scores.
-These loans are typically offered in modest amounts of about $300 to $1,000, and the repayment term is usually a year or less, according to the federal Consumer Financial Protection Bureau.
+Credit-builder loan.
+A somewhat newer financial product, credit-builder loans are designed specifically for borrowers with poor or no credit who want to build their credit scores.
+These loans are typically offered in modest amounts of about $300 to $1,000, and the repayment term is usually two years or less, according to the federal Consumer Financial Protection Bureau.

-Credit builder loans are often locked in a savings or CD account so that your principal is protected and you earn a small yield by the end of the repayment term.
-It's also possible to borrow an unsecured credit builder loan, though the lender will likely charge interest and want to see proof that your financial situation is stable.
+Credit-builder loans are often locked in a savings or certificate of deposit account so that your principal is protected and you earn a small yield by the end of the repayment term.
+It's also possible to take out an unsecured credit-builder loan, though the lender will likely charge interest and want to see proof that your financial situation is stable.

-Should You Get a Credit Card After Bankruptcy?
+Should You Apply for Credit Cards After Bankruptcy?

 Going through bankruptcy doesn't make you a failure.
 It can happen to anyone, especially if a medical emergency, job loss or other financial disaster happens.
-The road to recovery is not as difficult as it might seem at first.
+But the road to recovery is not as difficult as it might seem at first.